 And the angel said to him, "Gird yourself and put on your sandals."
 And he did so.
 And he said to him, "Wrap your cloak around you and follow me."
 And he went out and continued to follow, and he did not know that what was being done by the angel was real, but thought he was seeing a vision.
 Acts 12:8-9

 In Acts 16 men bound Paul and Silas in prison, but when they prayed and sang praises to God what happened?
-Their chains as well as those of all the other prisoners fell off.
+Their chains, as well as those of all the other prisoners, fell off.
 The prison doors were shaken open by the power of God.
 Paul and Silas returned to their chains briefly after baptizing the prison guard who asked them what he needed to do to be saved.
 The guard washed Paul and Silas's stripes and fed them at his house.
-The purpose for their return to the prison was to save the guard from punishment, probably death, and to show the glory of God to all.
-Not only does God have the power to free all men from all things that bind them, He has the power to save!
+The purpose of their return to the prison was to save the guard from punishment, probably death, and to show the glory of God to all.
+Not only does God have the power to free all men from all things that bind them, But He also has the power to save!

 But the main story of chains that came to mind was that of Peter and the angel found in Acts Chapter 12.
 Peter was bound in prison.
 Prayer was made without ceasing by the church for him to be free.
 While Peter slept an angel came.